B

 Size and Weight

-British Timber females are, on a minimum, 26 inches long while the males are about 28 inches long.
-British Timber females weigh around 55 pounds to 84 pounds while the males weigh around 80 pounds to 110 pounds.
+British Timber females are, on average, 26 inches tall, while the males are about 28 inches tall.
+British Timber females weigh around 55 pounds to 84 pounds, while the males weigh around 80 pounds to 110 pounds.
 The substantial range is likely due to the newness of this species, which has a lot of influence from the Northern Inuit dog as well.
+As breeders continue to try different genetic features, the size and weight can change as time goes on.

 Common Health Issues

 Like other wolf dogs, there’s a significant risk of fleas, ticks, and other parasites, but these risks will largely depend on the area where the pet lives.
-Since the British Timber breed is rather new, seek veterinary care for any health issue that may arise and to keep up to date on immunizations.
+Since the British Timber breed is rather new, seek veterinary care for any health issue that may arise, and keep up to date on immunizations.

 The British Timber shares the same health risks as the breed’s original parents, suggesting that it is also at risk for Addison’s disease.
 It is unclear if this condition (which comes from the Northern Inuit parent) has been bred out.